candlecao/void-generator/README.md

 ## 3. For LinkedMusic, taking our https://virtuoso.staging.simssa.ca/sparql as an example

-If on https://virtuoso.staging.simssa.ca/sparql, there are many ...
+If on our staging virtuoso, https://virtuoso.staging.simssa.ca/sparql, there are many ...